 Did you know?

-In 2017, Chevron’s work with TechFest, including the Maths in the Pipeline and STEM in the Pipeline programme, reached more than 55,000 people.
+In 2018, Chevron’s work with TechFest, including the Maths in the Pipeline and STEM in the Pipeline programmes, reached more than 23,000 people.

 Together with Portsoy Community Enterprise and Banff Academy, Chevron is funding a youth boat-building project to help develop the vocational skills of school children in the local community.
 The practical outreach programme uses traditional boat-building methods to provide young people aged 14 - 16 with an out-of-school STEM learning opportunity to help them develop self-confidence and teamwork skills.

 We also sponsor the Scottish Council for Development and Industry’s Young Engineers and Science Clubs.
 This programme has played a key role in inspiring young people to pursue STEM careers.
 There are currently more than 1,500 clubs in the network, with a membership of more than 30,000 boys and girls aged 7 through 17.
 We participate in the Young Engineers and Science Clubs annual event, where Chevron employees use our interactive 3-Minute Challenge to test the young students’ skills.
-We also provided sponsorship for a programme called I’m an Engineer, I Can Help Here!
-The initiative focused on training teachers and educating students from Aberdeen city and Aberdeenshire about the different disciplines of engineering and related careers.
+We also provide sponsorship for a STEM advisory service to schools and support the flagship national Annual Celebration of STEM where over 50 schools from all over Scotland attend this popular event.

 Chevron supports Engineers ’n’ Our Lives, a programme developed and delivered by Live Wire Productions.
-Over 10,000 schoolchildren have taken part in the programme which gives them the opportunity to appreciate the role engineering plays in their lives.
-The students take part in age-appropriate STEM challenges with the help of Chevron professionals.
-Chevron also supports Safeopoly, an initiative that focuses on helping children understand the risks associated with using the internet.
-To date, the programme has engaged more than 100 schools in Aberdeen city and shire, reaching approximately 6,000 children.
+Over 13,000 schoolchildren have taken part in the programme which gives them the opportunity to appreciate the role engineering plays in their lives.
+The students complete four curriculum-based challenges with the help of Chevron professionals.